LIMS and ELN what is the difference?

 Infrastructure

-ELN and LIMS have the same infrastructure requirements, often the ELN is also closely coupled with a LIMS.
+ELN and LIMS have the same infrastructure requirements, and the ELN is often closely linked to a LIMS.

 Typical functions of an ELN

-- Documentation of test preparations and procedures incl. results and partial results
+- Documentation of test preparations and procedures including results and partial results

 - Sample management (partly also with connection from other systems)